-These are the Best Spicy Vegan Black Bean Burgers for a reason!
-They’re PACKED with flavour, protein, healthy fats, fibre and even a little vegetables!
+This is the Best Spicy Black Bean Burger Recipe for a reason!
+These vegan burgers are PACKED with flavour, protein, healthy fats, fibre and even a little vegetables!
 Perfect for vegetarians and omnivores, alike!

 The weather is getting warmer so I know a lot of us are looking to add more grilled recipes to our repertoire!
-As you all know, I’m not vegan, but I do make an effort to try to incorporate more plant based recipes into my diet, and these spicy vegan black bean burgers have been SUCH a family hit.
+As you all know, I’m not vegan, but I do make an effort to try to incorporate more plant based recipes into my diet, and this spicy vegan black bean burger has been SUCH a family hit.
 I’ve eaten a LOT of veggie burgers and if I’m being honest, usually they’re a little bland.
-But I was determined to make a flavour PACKED burger the whole family loved!
+But I was determined to make a flavour PACKED spicy black bean burger recipe the whole family loved!

 Oats – This is your binder, and is a lot more nutrient dense and fibre rich than traditional breadcrumbs.